-The primary mission of the Legal Nurse Associate(LNA), Advanced Legal Nurse Consultant (ALNC), and Expert of Medical Legal Specialties (EMLS) is to provide high quality services to organizations in need of medical records review, interpretation, or analysis that meet the standards enforced by the LNI Institute, Inc. Certified ALNCs and EMLSs offer services for plaintiff as well as defense clients and can locate and/or act as testifying experts.
-The defining feature of the certified LNA, ALNC, and EMLS is the rigorous hands-on training achieved while meeting the live case training requirements of the course.
+The primary mission of the Advanced Legal Nurse Consultant (ALNC) and Expert of Medical Legal Specialties (EMLS) is to provide high quality services to organizations in need of medical records review, interpretation, or analysis that meet the standards enforced by the LNI Institute, Inc. Certified ALNCs and EMLSs offer services for plaintiff as well as defense clients and can locate and/or act as testifying experts.
+The defining feature of the certified ALNC and EMLS is the rigorous hands-on training achieved while meeting the live case training requirements of the course.
 In addition to passing the certification exam, each student is required to complete all homework, casework and presentations and meet the standards set forth by the LNI Institute, Inc. in this Standards of Practice Declaration.

 The Purpose of this Standards of Practice Declaration